dgodovich/personal_logseq/pages/Schools and Programs.md

 		- It could be really anything ranging from dev bio to bioengineering and I can find that out once I get there
 	- I want a program that has rotations
 	- I should make a spreadsheet
-	- How the hell do I actually narrow down to programs I want to appy to -
+	- How the hell do I actually narrow down to programs I want to apply to??
+-